 In this paper we have only analyzed the case when the qualitative states correspond to axis-parallel hyper-rectangles in the input space.
-However, the techniques could be easily extended to general d-dimensional polyhederals at the cost of running time becoming exponential in d.
-We also believe there is scope for tightening the analysis and improving the run-time of the algorithm by more carefully choosing a subset of the pair of sample points to be resolved.
+As future work, we intend to extend these techniques to general d-dimensional polyhedra.
+We also believe there is scope for tightening the analysis and improving the run-time of the algorithm by more carefully choosing a subset of all the pairs of sample points to be resolved.